 The New Zealand Emergency Management Assistance Team (NZ EMAT) is a new capability in the emergency management system.
-The establishment of NZ EMAT is the Government’s response to the recommendations to establish a ‘fly-in team’ in the Technical Advisory Group’s report on better responses to natural disasters and other emergencies.
+The establishment of NZ EMAT is the Government’s response to the recommendations to establish a ‘fly-in team’ in the Technical Advisory Group’s 2018 report on better responses to natural disasters and other emergencies.
 The name reflects the purpose and structure of the team which is to provide specialist capability enhancement to assist and support the affected incident controller and their incident management team to manage an emergency.
 This intake forms the third round of recruitment to support this initiative.

 NZ EMAT will help ensure that New Zealanders receive a consistent level of support in any emergency, wherever and whenever it happens.

 NZ EMAT will have people with a mix of the appropriate attributes, skills and experience to go wherever required, without delay, to work with and support the local team as they manage emergencies.
 There are some important factors you should consider before submitting your application to join NZ EMAT.
-Further details of NZ EMAT are available here on the MCDEM website.
+Further details of NZ EMAT are available here on the NEMA website.

 To be eligible to join NZ EMAT, candidates must be employed by a qualifying home agency.
 The qualifying home agencies are: